In the guide below, we outline various key aspects of rainwater harvesting and collection.

 There may be a ’cause and effect’ risk of being exposed to these substances, and having an increased risk of certain health issues

-However, others say this might not be the case.
+However, others indicate this might not be the case.

 1. Various ‘Better Meets Reality’ guides